Create custom houses quickly with simple controls and flexible customizations.

 Select the item you wish to insert and either click the Insert One button or double-left-click on the image of the item.

 When you move your cursor to the viewport, the item will follow until you left-click to place it.

 If you move the mouse close to a house shape with a House Decor item selected, the object will snap into the proper position.

 Ready to add custom windows?
 See our Windows Knowledge Base Article

 The elevation of shapes drawn in the House Stage can be set in the Panel under the Object Tab.
 You can control both shapes you have drawn as well as items inserted from the Library.

 Auto Elevation: With this box checked, shapes drawn in the House Stage will automatically snap to the elevation of the terrain.
 Items from the Library will attempt to snap to the dimensions of existing shapes in the design.

 Elevation Box: You can manually enter an elevation value for the shape or library item.
 Whenever you move an item in the 3D view, this option is automatically selected.
 With this control, which is available in both 2D and 3D, you can create floating open space elements.

 Objects drawn in the House Stage may be moved in 3D with the 3D gizmo.
 Double left click on the object to bring up the 3D gizmo.
 The blue arrow will move objects up and down, the red arrow will move objects left to right, and the green arrow will move objects backwards and forward.

-Elevated House Pieces: Elevated house pieces are used to create patio covers, house decks, custom roofs, and suspended objects with empty space underneath.
+Elevated House Pieces: Elevated house pieces are used to create patio covers, custom roofs, and suspended objects with empty space underneath.
 House pieces can be elevated either with the 3D gizmo or by setting an elevation under the Object Tab.